opentok/misc-opentok-accelerators/android/README.md

 You can create handlers for the following types of annotations:
-  - Freehand Annotation: Handwritten annotation
+  - _Freehand Annotation_: Handwritten annotation
-  - Text Annotation: Text label annotations.
+  - _Text Annotation_: Text label annotations.
-  - Color Picker: Select a color for the annotation.
+  - _Color Picker_: Select a color for the annotation.
-  - Erase: Delete the most recent annotation.
+  - _Erase_: Delete the most recent annotation.
-  - Screen Capture: Take a screenshot of the annotations.
+  - _Screen Capture_: Take a screenshot of the annotations.
-  - Done: Clear all annotations.
+  - Done_: Clear all annotations.